brakf/cdk-custom-resource-workspaces/blogpost.md

 ## Task
 The initial task was to set up AWS workspaces for a training lab environment.
 The training participants should be able to log into to their virtual desktop environment via the web browser and from there connect to other AWS ressources.
 This was necessary because one customer's security policy didn't allow direct RDP or SSH traffic.
 Setting this up via the AWS Console didn't take extremly long and worked perfectly fine.
 However, I needed a solution that would run automatically and would provide a clean setup for each new training.
-The requirement was to have a solution where the exact number of created workspaces would be configurable and no manual effort would be needed after triggering the setup.
+The requirement was to have a solution where the exact number of created workspaces would be configurable and no additional manual effort would be needed after triggering the setup.
-As the existing setup for this lab environment is planned for migration from CloudFormation to CDK, I wanted to achive my goal using CDK.

 ## Problem
 On my quest to find a proper solution for this task, I quickly realized a few problems that were not solveable with CDK by default:
-1. Workspaces require a connection to a Active Directory.
+1. Workspaces require a connection to an Active Directory.
 Luckily I was working in eu-west-1 were SimpleAD is enabled.
-However, CDK does not yet have the required API to "register" the directory for workspaces.
+However, CDK does not yet have the required API to "register" the directory for use with AWS Workspaces.
 2. There is no CloudFormation/CDK Construct for the individual Workspaces.
 One reason for this is that every workspaces is bound to a user in the provided directory.
 3. AD users cannot be created via CloudFormation/CDK.
 AWS does not managed those resources.
 AWS manages the AD, but not what is inside.

 ## Solution
-Initially, I built a simple nodejs script that I ran on my local machine.
+Initially, I built a simple node.js script that I ran on my local machine.
 It required that a Simple AD would be provisioned already and that its API-Endpoint (using the LDAP protocal) would be reachable from my machine.
 For the later I used a Network Load Balancer.

 The script did the following:
 - Call the *RegisterWorkspaceDirectory* API via the workspaces SDK.
 This prepared the directory for use with Workspaces.
 Additionally I used the *ModifyWorkspaceAccessProperties* API to enable web access to workspaces.
-- Create a list of users and passwords based on the required training participants named Training01, Training02, etc.
+- Create a list of users and passwords based on the required training participants named training01, training02, etc.
 - Loop the list and do the following for every user in the list:
 	- Create the user in the Simple AD using the LDAP protocol.
 I found a pretty handy npm package called *ldapts* to achive this.
 There is no AWS API for user creation in Simple AD.
 	- Set the user's password using the *ResetUserPassword* API of directory services SDK.
 (I do not understand why this one exists while there is no user creation API, however it is easier to use than plain LDAP).